Indian Coffee House: West Bengal

 The most famous Coffee House branch in Kolkata is the one at the College Street, also known as the "Coffee House at College Street".
 Though popularly known as College Street Coffee house, this branch is actually on Bankim Chatterjee Street.

 The history of the Coffee House at College Street can be traced to Albert Hall, which was founded in April 1876.
 Later, the Coffee Board decided to start a coffee joint from the Albert Hall in 1942.
 Notable citizens, including Aparna Sen and Sunil Gangopadhyay, were frequent visitors to the place.
 In 1947, the Central Government changed the name of the place to "Coffee House".
 The place became a meeting place for poets, artistes, literati and people from the world of art and culture.
 The coffee house is famous for its adda sessions, and as the breeding place of several political and cultural personalities and movements.
-A famous song "Coffee House-er Sei Adda-ta" (কফি হাউসের সেই আড্ডাটা), sung by Manna Dey is based on this Coffee House.
+A famous song "Coffee House-er Sei Adda-ta" (কফি হাউসের সেই আড্ডাটা), sung by Manna Dey, is based on this Coffee House.

 Chhattisgarh

-The Indian Coffee House has multiple restaurants in Chhattisgarh's Urban centres such as Raipur, Korba, Durg, Bhilai, Bilaspur, Raigarh and Jagdalpur.
+The Indian Coffee House has multiple restaurants in Chhattisgarh's Urban centres such as Raipur, Korba, Durg, Bhilai, Bilaspur, Raigarh, Ambikapur and Jagdalpur.